 Upload the featured image here!

 Diversity is an important issue for any modern business, but it is not enough just to hire people of different nationalities, races, genders and sexual orientations – everyone needs to feel like they are truly welcome, safe and free to be themselves in the workplace.
 In this guide we offer our advice on how you can build and reap the benefits of an inclusive workplace.

 Inclusion in the workplace should be a big focus for employers because it ensures that all employees, regardless of their background and experiences, can be connected with equal opportunity and create a healthier, more successful future.
-When people are comfortable and can express themselves they are more likely to perform better, which increases engagement and contributes to the organisation as a whole.
+When you promote inclusivity and staff members are comfortable and are allowed to express themselves they are more likely to perform better, which increases engagement and contributes to the organisation as a whole.
+It is a well-known fact that Inclusive companies are profitable companies, so getting this right is imperative.

 Below we discuss a number of strategies you can adopt to ensure you are building and creating an inclusive culture in your organisation to attract and retain a diverse workforce.

 Inclusion needs to start from the top